-The wholesale electricity prices in France are three times below the market prices in the other countries in the benchmarking scope.
+The wholesale electricity prices in France are four times below the market prices in the other countries in the benchmarking scope.
 This is largely caused by the applicable regulated rates (based on "La Nouvelle Organisation du Marché de l'Eléctricité" (La Loi NOME) and "L'Accès Régulé à l'Électricité Nucléaire Historique" (La Loi ARENH) in France.
-Further, France also announced a temporary addition to the ARENH rate to limit the rise of electricity prices in 2022.
+In 2023, France abolished the increase in the ARENH rate that was introduced in 2022 to offset the rise in the electricity prices.

-For 2022, Belgian market prices remain approximately the same compared to the market prices in the Netherlands but are 231% higher than in France and 3% higher than in Germany.
+For 2023, Belgian market prices remain approximately the same compared to the market prices in the Netherlands but are 310% higher than in France and 5% lower than in Germany.